Ready to build better conversations?

 Also, in order for the software to be maximally effective, your team should exceed the minimum required number of users.
 Otherwise, you’re susceptible to occasional prediction failures and other issues.

-Whatever the use case, agents must be prepared to not know who they’re calling prior to saying “hello.”
-This limits personalization capabilities and places a premium on improvisation skills once conversations go “off-script.”.
+Whatever the use case, agents must be prepared to not know who they're calling prior to saying “hello.”
+This limits personalization capabilities and places a premium on improvisation skills once conversations go “off-script.”

-Finding the solution for you
+Finding the best solution for you

 The right solution for your team depends largely on how many agents you want actively dialing out at any given time.
 Larger teams (and brands) may opt for the efficiency of a predictive dialer, while smaller teams may appreciate the personalization and control offered by a power dialer.